What Is Moonlighting?

 What are some opportunities for physicians moonlighting in residency?

 When I say moonlighting, I mean working part-time for either the facility you’re training in or potentially an outside facility and getting paid higher than you would as a resident or fellow.
-First, the average annual compensation for a resident is around $60,000, less at the beginning and inches up a little bit more towards your PGY-3 or later, and then fellows as well.
+First, the average annual compensation for a resident is around $60,000, less at the beginning and inches up a little bit more towards your PGY-3 or later, and then fellows as well, according to the American Medical Association.

 It’s a little higher than that.
 In short, it’s not a substantial amount of money for anyone, and it’s tough for those with families to get by during residency.
 Although residents are dealing with lack of sleep, high stress, and just not much time, even being able to do one or two shifts a month can be a couple extra thousand dollars—which can make a significant difference if someone is struggling to get by during training.

 Usually, and I’m saying this broadly, I’m not talking about anyone’s specific state, but most states follow USMLE or Complex progress track.
 And then, once the resident gets to a certain level or past all that, you can apply for full licensure, allowing you to moonlight for other facilities or the facility that you’re working at.
-Those in their internship year usually have a training permit.
+Those in their internship year usually have a training permit, according to the American Board of Medical Specialties.

 Moonlighting Requirements During Medical Residency